HazmatAI/Prompt-Master-SD/README.md

 See image for usage.
 Or simply right click on an IMG apps -> Prompt Here / Via DM.

+ANY IMG from other sources will not work ( copy and paste , Copy from internet, ect )

+##  FAQ

-The image has no parameters. → BOT DOES Work will work in ANY img if DRAG and DROP from Automatic folder.
+- Bot say: The image has no parameters... -> BOT DOES Work will work in ANY img if DRAG and DROP from Automatic folder.
 As long the metadata is still there.

-ANY IMG from other sources will not work ( copy and paste , Copy from internet, ect )

 ## How to install